 Dear Your Teen:

 I also agree with you that it is important for your daughter to be empathic in this situation.
-It is important that she is aware of not only her own feelings but to also consider those of her boyfriend.
-Keep in mind, however, that your daughter is only 14 years old and is very new to the dance of relationships.
+It is important that she is not only aware of her own feelings but also considers those of her boyfriend.
+Keep in mind, however, that your daughter is only 14 years old and is very new to the dance of teenage relationships.
 She is likely sorting out her own feelings toward her boyfriend and is not ready to have a discussion with him yet.

 I wish you luck as you continue to support your daughter as she begins to navigate the tender and confusing feelings that we all encounter in relationships.